 □ 3.
 Use your radio system to center the elevator and rudder servos.
 Cut three arms from two four-arm servo horns and install them onto the elevator and rudder servos, both pointing downward.
 Enlarge the outer holes of the servo horns with a 3/64" [1.2mm] drill bit.
-Enlarge the inner hole of the control horns (closest to the elevator and rudder) with the same size bit.

-□ 4.
-Hook the remaining two 2-1/4" [57mm] pushrods into the outer hole of the elevator and rudder control horns.
-Connect the 16-1/4" [413mm] pushrods onto the inner hole of the elevator and rudder servo horns.
-Slide a pushrod support onto the elevator and rudder pushrods.
-Join the pushrod wires together with a 1" [25mm] piece of heatshrink tubing while centering the control surfaces.
-Apply a drop of CA to the ends of the heat-shrink tubing after shrinking the tubing with a soldering iron.
+☐ 4.
+Hook the remaining two 2-7/8" [73mm] pushrods onto the inner hole of the elevator control horn and outer hole of the rudder control horn.
+Slide the two pushrod supports onto the 11-1/8" [282mm] pushrods and connect the pushrods onto the outer holes of the elevator and rudder servo horns.
+If necessary, enlarge the holes in the pushrod supports to prevent binding.
+Join them together with a 1" [25mm] piece of heat-shrink tubing while centering the control surfaces.
+Apply a drop of CA to the ends of the heat-shrink tubing.

 □ 5.
-Position the pushrod supports in the middle of the pushrods and lightly press them into the fuselage creating indentations in the foam.
+Position the pushrod supports in the middle of the pushrods and lightly press them into the fuse creating indentations in the foam.
 Use a sharp hobby knife to cut a hole in the foam at the indentations you made.
 Insert the pushrod supports into the holes and glue them in place.
+Be sure that the position of the pushrod supports do not cause the pushrods to bind.